General Principles of Secondary Active Transporter Function: Thermodynamics and cycles

+where $T_{3}$ represents the inward-facing, ion-bound state.
+(Similarly, state $T_{4}$ stands for the inward-facing apo transporter, $T_{5}$ is the inward-facing transporter with substrate bound, and $T_{6}$ is the outward-facing, substrate-bound state.)
 Because all individual fluxes are zero, no net transport takes place.
 On average, for every substrate molecule that is moved from inside to outside in a given unit of time, the same number of molecules are moved from the outside to the inside.
 We now perturb the system away from equilibrium by increasing the outside concentration of the driving ion, as indicated by the larger number of driving ions in Figure~\ref{fig:antiportercycle}B. Following Le Chatelier's principle, the equilibrium of the binding reaction Eq.~\ref{eq:eqT1T2} is moved as to increase the concentration of products \citep{MolecDrivingForces03}, i.e., the number of ion-loaded transporters $T_{2}:I$ increases above its equilibrium value.
 Because the reactants (inputs) of the isomerization reaction Eq.~\ref{eq:eqT2T3} are provided by the products (output) of the binding reaction Eq.~\ref{eq:eqT1T2}, which have increased, Le Chatelier's principle equally applies to the isomerization and pushes this equilibrium towards the ion-loaded inward facing conformation, $T_{3}:I$.
 The same reasoning is applied to each subsequent reaction and in this way, net flux of substrate from the inside to the outside is induced in steps 5$\rightarrow$6.
 Crucially, the reactions form a \emph{cycle} so that after the steps 1$\rightarrow$2$\rightarrow$3$\rightarrow$4$\rightarrow$5$\rightarrow$6$\rightarrow$1 the transporter is in exactly the same state as it was before.
 However, the environment has changed as one ion was transported from the outside to the inside and one substrate was transported from the inside to the outside with 1:1 stoichiometry, as expressed by the transport reaction of the antiporter

 where $I$ stands for the driving ion and $S$ for the substrate and subscripts indicate their location relative to the membrane.
 The corresponding reaction of the symporter is